 Source: Pauline Wallin, clinical psychologist and author of Taming Your Inner Brat: A Guide for Transforming Self-Defeating Behavior.

 The clock has struck midnight, the new calendar is hung, and you’ve made it halfway through the school year!
-Time to assess your health, career, and finances, and to think about how you really want your life to look in 2013, and beyond.
+Time to assess your health, career, and finances, and to think about how you really want your life to look in the New Year, and beyond.
 We asked teachers and experts about the most popular New Year’s resolutions for teachers, and they offered advice on how to turn these goals into reality.

 With a little planning, it’s easy.
 “Look at what you eat for a week and give yourself a grade,” suggests registered dietitian Jessica Crandall.
 Set some goals for staying healthy or losing weight and keep a food log to stay on track.
 Bring your own lunch on days when the cafeteria is serving fried or high-fat foods.
 And use the guidelines on choosemyplate.gov: Half the food on your plate should be fruits and vegetables, one-quarter protein, and one-quarter whole grains.